diegok23/migracode-extra-exercise-02-07-2022/README.md

 ## Assumptions

 To simplify the problem, we are going to assume that Barcelona is like Eixample.
 Both users and restaurants can be located by a pair of coordinates.
-Examples: User with name 'Eduard B.' lifes in (3,95), restaurant with name 'El pájaro loco' is located in (54,81), etc.
+Examples: User with name 'Eduard B.' lives in (3,95), restaurant with name 'El pájaro loco' is located in (54,81), etc.

 ## Requirements